byu-oit/hw-fargate-api/README.md

 * Install the [awslogin](https://pypi.org/project/byu-awslogin/) CLI tool
 * Log into a dev account (with awslogin)
 * Ensure your account has a [Terraform State S3 Backend](https://github.com/byu-oit/terraform-aws-backend-s3) deployed.
+* Obtain DivvyCloud Username and Password from Cloud Office - cloudoffice@byu.edu.
+Only needed if deploying outside the byu-oit Github Organization.

 ## Setup
 * Create a new repo [using this template](https://github.com/byu-oit/hw-fargate-api/generate).